-- A raised floor consists of a gridded metal framework or substructure of adjustable-height supports (called "pedestals") that provide support for removable (liftable) floor panels (tiles), which are usually 2 × 2 feet or 60 × 60 cm in size - A void space (underfloor plenum) is created below the floor for establishing pathways for piping, wires, cable, as well as to uniformly distribute conditioned air - Many types of commercially available floors exist that offer a wide range of structural strength and loading capabilities - Stringerless raised floors - Consists of an array of pedestals that provide the necessary height for routing cables and also serve to support each corner of the floor panels - No mechanical attachments between the pedestal heads - Pros: Maximum accessibility to the space under the floor - Cons: significantly weaker than stringered raised floors - Stringered raised floors - Consists of a vertical array of steel pedestal assemblies uniformly spaced on two-foot centers and mechanically fastened to the concrete floor (slab) - Structural platforms - Consists of members constructed of steel angles or channels that are welded or bolted together to form an integrated platform for supporting equipment - Structural platforms may or may not contain panels or stringers - > Pros: permits equipment to be fastened directly to the platform
+- A raised floor consists of a gridded metal framework or substructure of adjustable-height supports (called "pedestals") that provide support for removable (liftable) floor panels (tiles), which are usually 2 × 2 feet or 60 × 60 cm in size - A void space (underfloor plenum) is created below the floor for establishing pathways for piping, wires, cable, as well as to uniformly distribute conditioned air - The raised-floor height should be between 155 mm (6 in.) and 750 mm (30 in.)

+- Many types of commercially available floors exist that offer a wide range of structural strength and loading capabilities - Clearance must be adequate to accommodate interconnecting cables, fiber cable raceways, power distribution, and any piping that is present under the floor